 Whether you’re looking to save money, lower your tax bill, or simply have confidence you took smart year-end actions, there are many things you can do to help lower your tax bill.

-*Side note: if you go through the tips and find yourself wanting more help tailoring tax strategy to your specific situation, let’s chat.*
+*Side note: if you go through the tips and find yourself wanting more help tailoring tax strategy to your specific situation, check out the services I offer.*

 #1) Defer your business’ income.

 Assuming you’re filing on a cash-basis (most small business owners & self-employed file this way), defer your income.

 How does this work?
 Simply don’t send out any more invoices.
 If you have invoices that would typically go out before the 31st, don’t send them.
 Similarly, if you’d typically follow-up on unpaid invoices, don’t follow up until January 1st.